nukleas/usdt-label-verifier-code-challenge/README.md

 - No user authentication required

 ### Known Limitations
-- OCR accuracy depends on image quality
+- OCR accuracy depends on image quality (tested with clear, well-lit labels)
-- Cannot process heavily distorted or rotated labels
-- Does not handle multiple languages
+- Does not handle multiple languages (English only)
 - No batch processing (one label at a time)
-- No verification history saved
+- No verification history saved (stateless)
 - Maximum image size: 5 MB

-### Future Enhancements
+### Future Enhancements (If More Time)
-- [ ] Image preprocessing (contrast, rotation correction)
+- [ ] Image preprocessing (contrast enhancement, de-skewing)
-- [ ] Support for multiple product types (Beer, Wine, Spirits)
+- [ ] Support for multiple product types with conditional field validation (Beer, Wine, Spirits)
-- [ ] Image highlighting showing where text was found
+- [ ] Exact government warning text validation (currently checks key phrases only)
+- [ ] Field of vision validation (verify Brand, ABV, Type appear on same side)
 - [ ] Batch processing multiple labels
-- [ ] Export results as PDF
+- [ ] Export results as PDF report
 - [ ] User accounts and verification history
-- [ ] Integration with TTB databases
+- [ ] Integration with real TTB databases
-- [ ] Mobile app (React Native)
-- [ ] Multi-language support

 ## Contributing